OIS Award - Application

 All individual scientists or groups of scientists in the field of neuroscience located in Berlin as well as local neuroscientific institutions.
 Early career researchers such as PhD students and their supervisors are particularly encouraged to apply!

-The OIS Award is an integrative element of the ECN’s PhD program.
+The OIS Award is an integrative element of the ECN’s own Einstein Training Program.
 ECN PhD students submit to the OIS Award as part of their PhD training.

 Which projects are eligible for the OIS Award?

-- how this contributes to increasing novelty, efficiency and/or impact of the particular neuroscientific research in which this OIS project is embedded.
+- demonstrate how this approach contributes to increasing novelty, efficiency and/or impact of the neuroscientific research in which this OIS project idea is embedded.

-Applying for and participating in the process contains several steps:
+Applying for and participating in the process contains several steps as outlined below: